-As of the end of the third quarter of 2011, we accrued \$2.6 million for the payment of claims under the settlement.
+As of March 31, 2012, we have accrued \$2.6 million for the payment of claims under the settlement.
 If the actual claims submitted and approved under the settlement agreement exceed the amount of this reserve, we will reflect the amount of the additional claims paid in the results of the discontinued operation in future periods, up to a maximum of \$5.0 million as agreed in the settlement agreement.
-Any increases in the amount of accrued claims beyond the amount of the reserve, would adversely affect our consolidated financial results.
+Any increases in the amount of accrued claims beyond the amount